Therapy Agreement / Clinical Terms

 Therapy offers psychological support, reflective space, relational insight, and practical help in understanding what keeps repeating in your emotional life, relationships, and inner world.

-It is not a crisis service and cannot replace emergency, urgent psychiatric, or immediate safeguarding support.
+Therapy is not a crisis service and cannot replace emergency support, urgent psychiatric care, medical care, or immediate safeguarding support.

 Therapy is generally offered to adults aged 18+.